Home » Working at RISD » Employee Resources » Performance Management for Staff » End-of-Year Conversations

 1. Human Resources initiates process in Workday

-2. Employee and manager simultaneously receive Workday inbox items to begin first steps.
+2. Employee receives Workday inbox item to begin first step.

 • Employee receives instruction to complete the self-evaluation and submit it to their manager.

-4. Manager receives Workday inbox item to review their employee’s self-evaluation as well as peer feedback (when applicable).
+3. Manager receives Workday inbox item to review their employee’s self-evaluation.
 At this time the manager also provides and submits their own comments and feedback.

-6. Employee receives Workday inbox item to acknowledge that they’ve had their end-of-year conversation.
-At this time employees also provide and submit additional comments, as necessary.
+5. Employee receives Workday inbox item to acknowledge that they’ve had their end-of-year conversation.
+At this time employees can also submit additional comments, as necessary.

 Support Documents for Employees